 Executable code size¶

-NOTE: If you are compiling your app with gcc, its highly recommended compile it with the linker flag:
+When compiling with gcc, it is highly recommended to compile it with the linker flag:

-It will remove the code that your app does not use from the final executable.
+It will remove the code that the app doesn’t use from the final executable.

-The Client is dynamic memory free and static memory free.
-It implies that all memory footprint depends only on how the stack grows during the execution.
-Some values can be modified to control the stack and impact to a large degree:
+The Client is dynamic and static memory free: the whole memory footprint only depends on how the stack grows during the execution.
+Several values can be modified to control the stack growth:

-- Make sure you define only the streams that will be used.
-You can define a maximum 127 best-effort streams and 128 reliable streams, but for the majority of purposes, only one stream of either best effort or reliable can be used.
+It’s possible to define a maximum of 127 best-effort streams and of 128 reliable streams.
+However, for most purposes, only one stream - either best effort or reliable - is needed.